Why are we here?

 This isn't just a business, it's a cause

 What we are doing here is important because it makes borrowing possible for millions of ordinary people who are being excluded by banks.
-Without us our customers would only have extortionate payday loans or illegal money lenders to turn to.
+Without us our customers would only have extortionate payday loans to turn to.

 Who are those people?